 1. Anpro DT-10 Candy Thermometer

-Being a multi-purpose thermometer, it does lead to one drawback.
-It isn’t purpose built for candy making so you don’t get the visual cues of the stages of candy making: soft crack, hard crack, soft ball, hard ball etc. If you prefer to see the various stages on a scale then an analogue thermometer would be your best bet.
+Being a multi-purpose thermometer, it does have one drawback.
+It isn’t purpose-built for candy making, so you don’t get the visual cues of the stages of candy making: soft crack, hard crack, soft ball, hard ball, et cetera.
+If you prefer to see the various stages on a scale, then an analogue thermometer would be your best bet.

-Keep in mind that the Anpro is not waterproof so you'll need to carefully wash with a damp cloth.
+Keep in mind that the Anpro is not waterproofed, so you'll need to carefully wipe it with a damp cloth.

 Pros